localstack/docs/content/en/user-guide/aws/elasticache/index.md

 Wait for it to be available, then you can use the cluster endpoint for Redis operations.

 {{< command >}}
-$ awslocal elasticache describe-cache-clusters --show-cache-node-info | jq '.CacheClusters[0].CacheNodes[0].Endpoint'
+$ awslocal elasticache describe-cache-clusters --show-cache-node-info --query "CacheClusters[0].CacheNodes[0].Endpoint" {
-{
   "Address": "localhost.localstack.cloud",
   "Port": 4510